HL7/smart-app-launch/spec/index.md

 from the EHR authorization server during the authorization process described below.

-Once the app is launched, it requests authorization to access a FHIR resource by causing the browser to navigate its authorization request to the EHR’s authorization server.
+Once an app receives a launch request, it enters an authorization flow by redirectingthe user agent to the EHR's authorize endpoint.
 Based on pre-defined rules and possibly end-user authorization, the EHR authorization server either grants the request by returning an authorization code to the app’s redirect URL, or denies the request.
 The app then exchanges the authorization code for an access token, which